Welcome to Digital Freedom Network!

 Primarily, DFN's goal is to provide network users with resources which will enable them to expand their range of networking options and broaden the global informational conversation to be as inclusive as is possible, thusly our focus on new economic and individual financial innovations now emerging and ever evolving.

 In particular, we are focused upon new network-enabled economics and network-centered personal finance tools.
-We believe that these represent the future of the broader global economic and financial marketplaces - behind which, naturally, flow increased personal freedom.
+We believe that these represent the future of the broader global economic and financial marketplaces - behind which, naturally, flow more individual freedoms.

 "Crowd Funding" Bill Passes in US House, Now Moves on to US Senate

 On November 9th, HR 2930, the "Entrepreneur Access to Capital Act", passed in the US House of Representatives, opening the door to crowdfunding ventures.
-The bill will come up in the Senate in early 2012.
+The bill was passed in the Senate in early 2012.

 What is "Crowd Funding"?